programminglanguagesclub/presentations/javascript/README.md

-#This is the repo for JavaScript Deign Patterns#
+#This is the repo for JavaScript Design Patterns#